Hraesvel/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 ### [4-print_alphabt.c](./4-print_alphabt.c)

 For this task I need to print a..z and new-line after plus exclude 'e' & 'q' from the list using only `putchar()`.
+*Also not fall for the task N not lining up with the file name.

 ```
 $ ./4-print_alphabt